mkdemir/opencti-watcher/README.md

 </p>

-Watcher is a solution that integrates with security products using IoC (Indicator of Consensus) information gathered through the OpenCTI platform.
+Watcher is a solution that integrates with security products using IoC (Indicator of Compromise) information gathered through the OpenCTI platform.
 This integration makes it possible to detect and respond to threats faster.

 ## Table of contents